Preparing for Your Biometric Services Appointment

 We generated your ASC appointment notice based on the information you provided on your application, petition, or request.
 We cannot change your name or other personal information during your ASC appointment.

 If you need to change your address, please follow the instructions provided on our website.
-The BPU cannot process any change of address requests.

 If you have a serious ongoing medical condition and you cannot leave your home/hospital, you may request a mobile biometrics/homebound appointment by following the instructions in the Notice for People with Disabilities section of your appointment notice.